jojodev-insight/ingenious_serverapi/README.md

 #   uv run direct_agent_example.py
 from agents import FileDataAnalyst

-# Create and configure an agent
+# Create and configure an agent (defaults to OpenAI, falls back to DeepSeek)
 agent = FileDataAnalyst(provider="openai")

 # Prepare a task